Last updated on July 13th, 2022 at 05:29 pm

 Food Safety Fail #2: Unsanitary Cooking Prep Area

 Sure, it’s great to put ice under sauces and other perishables on your cook line, but there are a number of problems here.
 1) The ice isn’t deep enough for the food in containers to stay cold.
 2) Not one of these containers is covered.
-3) Besides not being covered, the food product in container is tilting — meaning spilling into the ice.
+3) Besides not being covered, the food product in the container is tilting — meaning spilling into the ice.
 4) Spillage on ice thus contaminates the ice & makes this situation ripe for cross-contamination.
 5) Cutting board appears filthy.
 Hard plastic cutting areas, especially those that are affixed, are difficult to thoroughly clean as bacteria can grow and congregate in the cuts made in the cutting board.

 Food Safety Fail #3: Rodent Infestation – Dead Mouse + Droppings

 Dead rodents… need I say more?
 The CDC lists 11 diseases that can be contracted by rodents and their droppings, including Hemorrhagic Fever & Salmonellosis.
 If a restaurant customer contracts one of these horrid diseases, your restaurant can look forward to being shut down.